ChiyuCC/sequence-breaking-ff6/README.md

 ### Bypassing the Imperial Base

 -   In this chapter we're going to do some setup to save some coordinates that make it possible to bypass both the Imperial Base _and_ a very dangerous floor inside of the cave to the Sealed Gate
--   For this part we'll assume that you're going with Kushu's party since it doesn't matter if they get exp
+-   For this part we'll assume that you're going with Mog's party but it also works with Locke's
+    -   In an earlier version of this guide I actually took Kushu's party because they have no restrictions when it comes to leveling up
+    -   But I recently realized that missing out on the ability to use "metamorph" is too big of a downside since there's a great opportunity for this in the upcoming dungeon
 -   Be sure you have a lot of smoke bombs, and/or fenix downs and/or revivifies for dealing with the enemies
     -   And make sure you put all your moogles on the back row since they won't last long otherwise
 -   Save in slot #1 with Locke at the world map
--   Go back into the base and switch to Kushu's party
+-   Go back into the base and switch to Mog's party
--   As Kushu, leave the Imperial Base and walk to Albrook
+-   As Mog, leave the Imperial Base and walk to Albrook
 -   Position yourself at the balcony (see screenshot below)
-    -   Swap party members so that Kurin is in the lead
+    -   Swap party members so that Kuku is in the lead
-    -   This will save Kushu's coordinates at this exact location
+    -   This will save Mog's coordinates at this exact location

 ![FF6](./screenshots/bypassing-imperial-base-1.png)

--   Now, move Kurin to the front of the damaged house, directly to the left of the cafe (see screenshot below)
+-   Now, move Kuku to the front of the damaged house, directly to the left of the cafe (see screenshot below)
-    -   This will save Kurin's coordinates at this exact location
+    -   This will save Kuku's coordinates at this exact location

 ![FF6](./screenshots/bypassing-imperial-base-2.png)

 -   Switch to Locke's party
 -   Let Locke save on the overworld in slot #2
-    -   Walk Locke back into the Imperial Base, and switch to Kushu/Kurin's party
+    -   Walk Locke back into the Imperial Base, and switch to Mog's/Kuku's party
--   Now, move Kurin to the top/left side of the roof of the item shop (see screenshot)
+-   Now, move Kuku to the top/left side of the roof of the item shop (see screenshot)
-    -   Change your lead back to Kushu
+    -   Change your lead back to Mog
-    -   This will save Kurin's coordinates at this exact location
+    -   This will save Kuku's coordinates at this exact location

 ![FF6](./screenshots/bypassing-imperial-base-3.png)

--   Finally, move Kushu near the broken gate at the north side of town (see screenshot)
+-   Finally, move Mog near the broken gate at the north side of town (see screenshot)
-    -   This will save Kushu's coordinates at this exact location
+    -   This will save Mog's coordinates at this exact location

 ![FF6](./screenshots/bypassing-imperial-base-4.png)

 -   Switch back to Locke's party and leave the Imperial Base once more
 -   Let Locke save on the overworld in slot #3
--   As Kushu, walk back to the Imperial Base
+-   As Mog, walk back to the Imperial Base
 -   Switch back to Locke and save outside in slot #1
 -   Select slot #2 and reset the game
--   Open slot #1, reenter the Imperial Base, switch to Kushu
+-   Open slot #1, reenter the Imperial Base, switch to Mog's party
--   Kushu should be at the other side of the gate!
+-   Mog should be at the other side of the gate!

 ![FF6](./screenshots/bypassing-imperial-base-5.png)